CBC-UCONN/TemplateScripts4Xanadu/README.md

 3. Now, add files in your forked repository.
 Once you have added all the scripts.
 Create a pull request, by clicking Pull Requests.
 4. This will take you to another page, where it will shows a green tab, asking to create Pull request.
 CLick it.
 5. Further it will ask you to put a comment.
 Add a short comment like name of Script(s) and submit it.
-6. This will notify mus that a new version is available and ask us to merge.
+6. This will notify us about a new changes (new scripts) and will ask us to merge/squash the pull.
 Which we will take care of.

 # We thank all the contributors for their efforts.